ccsb-scripps/AutoDock-GPU/README.md

 Other environments/configurations likely work as well, but are untested.

-# Ready-to-run Executables

-We provide ready-to-run executables for [Linux](prebuilt/linux) and [Windows](prebuilt/windows).
-These executables have been compiled with a fixed number of work-items (**_wi_**, basically the degree of parallel processing done).
-If you are not sure, you should start with the versions using 16 work-items on a quad-core CPU and 64 work-items for a GPU.
-These values gave the best performance on our target platforms.
-The best values for your CPU or GPU might be different.

 # Compilation

 You only need to do this if you want to target our sources to a different system or modify the code.
-This can be configured in the [Makefile](Makefile).

 ## Compilation on Linux
 ```zsh